 The moment when you see your patient getting better thanks to the nutritional intervention you carried out is priceless.

-Diana Gonzalez, Department of Nutrition and Metabolic Support in the University Hospital of San Jorge, Colombia
+Diana, Department of Nutrition and Metabolic Support in the University Hospital of San Jorge, Colombia

-The training Baxter provided helped Gonzalez and her staff understand the vital role that parental nutrition plays in preventing in-hospital malnutrition and armed them with the knowledge and confidence they needed to help patients recover.
+The training Baxter provided helped Diana and her staff understand the vital role that parental nutrition plays in preventing in-hospital malnutrition and armed them with the knowledge and confidence they needed to help patients recover.
 Patients began to benefit from early nutritional contributions, which decreased the impact of complications from malnutrition.

 As a result of the team's success in decreasing patient medical complications through nutrition, Gonzalez's nutrition and metabolic support department now receives requests from other hospital departments, such as internal medicine, critical care and surgery, to provide their expertise.

-"In our culture, offering food to someone is a sign of good service," Gonzalez says.
+"In our culture, offering food to someone is a sign of good service," Diana says.
 "I'm in love with what I do and how my work reaches patients and their families.
 It doesn't matter how much or how little you do, they always express satisfaction and gratefulness.
 It really makes me feel like I'm doing something that matters to people."